Eazy-E: Personal life

 Wright had a son, Eric Darnell Wright (known as Lil Eazy-E), in 1984.
 He also had a daughter named Erin, who changed her name to Ebie.
 In October 2016, Ebie launched a crowd-funding campaign to produce a film called Ruthless Scandal: No More Lies to investigate her father's death.
 It ended unsuccessfully in December 2016.

 In March 1991, Wright accepted an invitation to a lunch benefiting the Republican Senatorial Inner Circle, hosted by then-U.S. president George H. W. Bush.
 A spokesman for the rapper said that Wright supported Bush because of his performance in the Gulf War.

 In 1993, Wright regularly attended court in the prosecution of the officers involved in the beating of Rodney King, often standing alongside Theodore J. Briseno, whom he had met through sharing the same lawyer.
 Wright said, "The difference is that most people look at the video and say four white officers were responsible for the beating of this helpless, innocent black man.
 I say, 'Wrong.'
 Three white officers were responsible for beating Rodney King.
 The other officer (Theodore J. Briseno) happens to be Mexican-American, and he tried to stop them."
 This caused controversy in the hip-hop community, with Willie D calling Wright a "sellout".

 Wright met Tomica Woods at a Los Angeles nightclub in 1991 and they married on March 14, 1995, twelve days before his death.
 They had a son named Dominick and a daughter named Daijah (born six months after Wright's death).
-After Wright's death, Ruthless was taken over by his wife.
+After Wright's death, Ruthless Records was taken over by his wife.

 According to Jerry Heller, Wright had eleven children with eight women.

 Illness and death

 Now, I'm in the biggest fight of my life and it ain't easy.
 But I want to say much love to those who have been down with me and thanks for all your support.
 Just remember: It's your real time and your real life.

 — --Statement from Eazy-E's camp on his behalf, March 16.

 On February 24, 1995, Wright was admitted to the Cedars-Sinai Medical Center in Los Angeles with a violent cough.
 He was diagnosed with HIV/AIDS.
 He announced his illness in a public statement on March 16.
 It is believed Wright contracted the infection from a sexual partner.

 During the week of March 20, having already made amends with Ice Cube, he drafted a final message to his fans.
-On March 26, Eazy-E died from HIV/AIDS, one month after his diagnosis.
+On March 26, Wright died from HIV/AIDS, one month after his diagnosis.
 He was 30 years old (most reports at the time said he was 31 due to the falsification of his date of birth by one year).
 He was buried on April 7, at Rose Hills Memorial Park in Whittier, California.
 Over 3,000 people attended his funeral, including Jerry Heller and DJ Yella.
 He was buried in a gold casket, and was dressed in a flannel shirt, jeans, and his Compton hat.